shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/getting-started.md

 }
 ```

-The pipe points to the place where the Go code is, it should be a `go gettable` project.
-A pipe is a generic processor that can be used on multiple hosts.
+The handler points to the place where the Go code is, it should be a `go gettable` project.
+A handler is a generic processor that can be used on multiple hosts.
 A host track the endpoint the proxy gonna listen, where the origin is, and which handler gonna be used to process the requests.

-A real example of a pipe can be found [here](https://github.com/pipehub/sample).
+A real example of a handler can be found [here](https://github.com/pipehub/sample).

 ## Running
 First, you need to define a host at `/etc/hosts` so PipeHub can get the request.
 If you're using the config example, you should define: `google 127.0.0.1`.